5 Tips to Get More from Your Voice of Employee Program

 Related Article: Connect Digital Workplace Strategy to Employee Experience

 Incentivize the Feedback ProcessEmployees want to know the business they work for values their time as well as their feedback.
 At times, employees may feel undervalued if they are asked to fill out surveys during after-work hours and not many people actually enjoy filling out a survey.
-By incentivizing the feedback process, employees have more of a reason to take time to honestly fill out a survey on how effective they felt the onboarding process was or complete an exit interview.
+By incentivizing the feedback process, employees have a reason to take time to honestly fill out a survey on how effective they felt the onboarding process was or complete an exit interview.

 “From an employee perspective, these open-ended survey questions take time," Aldrich said.
 "When you feel like you're giving a lot of your time to a company, a survey can feel like a burden.
 Therefore, it may be a good idea to offer an incentive to fill out surveys and give feedback.”